QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 echo "XXX: $variable"; // ✅ $variable is replaced echo 'XXX: $variable'; // ❌ not replaced echo "XXX: a{$variable}z"; // ✅ $variable is replaced
-echo "XXX: a".$variable."z"; // concatenation
+echo "XXX: a".$variable."z"; // ✅ concatenation
-// advanced: like in Bash, you can dynamically
+// advanced 🧐: like in Bash, you can dynamically
 // generate the name of the variable you want to call echo "XXX: ${"variable"}";
 var_dump($variable); // print debug information